Boost for Southampton as Djenepo and Boufal return ahead of Manchester City trip | Goal.com

 Boost for Southampton as Djenepo and Boufal return ahead of Manchester City trip

-Southampton manager Ralph Hasenhuttl has confirmed Moussa Djenepo and Sofiane Boufal return ahead of their Premier League fixture against Manchester City.
+Southampton manager Ralph Hasenhuttl has confirmed Moussa Djenepo and Sofiane Boufal are close to a return ahead of their Premier League fixture against Manchester City.

-Djenepo has recovered from a muscle injury that kept of action since scoring the only goal in the Saints’ 1-0 win at Sheffield United on September 14.
+Djenepo has recovered from a muscle injury which kept him out of action since scoring the only goal in the Saints’ 1-0 win at Sheffield United on September 14.

-On Tuesday during the Saints’ 3-1 loss to Manchester City in the League Cup, Boufal suffered a mild ankle problem but he has been declared fit to return to action.
+On Tuesday, during their 3-1 loss to Manchester City in the League Cup, Boufal suffered a mild ankle problem but he has been declared fit to return to action.

 “They [Djenepo and Cedric] trained today for the first time with the team which is positive,” the Austrian boss was quoted as saying by Daily Echo.